LP1 (Liam Payne album)

-LP1 is the debut solo studio album by the English singer and songwriter Liam Payne.
-It was released on 6 December 2019 through Hampton Records and Capitol Records.
-The album mixes pop and trap music with hip hop and R&B production, and serves the only studio album before his death on October 16, 2024, and draws influences from Usher and Justin Timberlake.
+LP1 is the only solo studio album by the English singer and songwriter Liam Payne.
+It was released on 6 December 2019 through Hampton Records and Capitol Records and was the only studio album Payne released before his death on 16 October 2024.
+The album mixes pop and trap music with hip hop and R&B production, and draws influences from Usher and Justin Timberlake.
 LP1 was preceded by three singles: "Strip That Down", "Get Low" and "Bedroom Floor", and spawned four further singles, post-release: "Familiar", "Stack It Up", "All I Want (For Christmas)" and "Live Forever".
 Reviews for the record were mixed, according to review aggregator Metacritic, with critics noting how Payne lacked a distinct identity amid the various genres he adopted throughout the track listing.